20 Innovative Ways To Keep Food Fresh Longer

 This bread keeper will expand to accommodate almost any size of loaf or cake and a host of your favorite buns also.

 It is dishwasher-safe, so you do not have to worry about any special cleaning routines.
-AND, it even comes with its own hard-wearing cutting board.
-So, you get plenty of added functions with this food preserving device.
+And, it even comes with its own hard-wearing cutting board.
+So, you get plenty of added functions with this food-preserving device.

-15. Vacuum Insulated Food Thermos For Hot And Cold Foods.
+15. Vacuum Insulated Food Thermos For Hot And Cold Foods

-TAP ON IMAGE TO VIEW PRICE
+TAP ON IMAGE TO CHECK PRICE

 This is a fantastic little thermos perfect for someone who is constantly on the go.
 It is vacuum-sealed and will preserve your food in the short term, just the way you prepared it – hot or cold.